beepye/WorkSampler/_posts/2019-05-01-general-designs.md

 > For quick reference to a somewhat eclectic mix of design work you can check out my [Dribbble profile](https://dribbble.com/beepye).
 It contains everything from logo work, UI wireframes for components, to t-shirt designs.

 I've only worked for one company that had designing as part of the expectations, the rest were strictly front end code related.
 Anything else design oriented I have is freelance.
-I could add a lot more to this but time was "of the essence".
+I could add a lot more to this but I felt time was getting short.

 ### [Smart Destinations Testimonial Carousel](https://www.smartdestinations.com/boston-attractions-and-tours/_ptd_Bos-p1.html)